slowernews/wisdom-tldr/chapters/chapter_1_self.md

 > *"I’m always looking for a way to make it happen, not excuses why it won’t work."
 -- Aaron Walker*

-> *"Both optimists and pessimists contribute to society.
-The optimist invents the aeroplane, the pessimist the parachute."
--- George Bernard Shaw*

-> *"Criticism without creativity is just pessimism.
-The honest way to critique is to create the alternative." (...)
-"To see if they really think that things are getting worse, ask them if they’d rather live in the future or in the past."
--- Naval Ravikant*

 > *"You’ll never meet a very successful pessimistic person.
 If you want to be remarkable, get better at being optimistic."
 -- Kevin Kelly*

-> *"Keep you thoughts positive because your thoughts become your words.
-Keep your thoughts positive because your words become your behaviour.
-Keep your behavior positive because your behavior becomes your habits.
-Keep your habits positive because your habits becomes your values.
-Keep your values positive because your values become your destiny."
--- Mahatma Gandhi*

 > *"Complaints don’t deliver complaints, they mostly reveal your weakness."
 -- Nassim Taleb*

+> *"Criticism without creativity is just pessimism.
+The honest way to critique is to create the alternative." (...)
+"To see if they really think that things are getting worse, ask them if they’d rather live in the future or in the past."
+-- Naval Ravikant*

+> *"While optimists will sometimes mistake a steaming turd for pure gold, they will not miss a piece of genuine gold when it crosses their path."
+-- Mark Manson*

+> *"Optimists are focused on rewards.
+Pessimists are focused on risks."
+-- rapahelz@x*

 ### On worry